Skip to main content

 Design types

 A design type is a label like “Bouquet”, “Table Centre”, or “Pedestal” that you assign to a recipe.
-Each design type carries a default labour percentage which the system uses to calculate labour costs automatically.
-For example, if the “Bouquet” design type has a default labour rate of 25%, the system knows to add 25% labour to every bouquet recipe — unless you override it.
+Each design type carries a default labour percentage that Digital Florists uses to calculate labour costs automatically.
+For example, if the “Bouquet” design type has a default labour rate of 25%, Digital Florists adds 25% labour to every bouquet recipe — unless you override it.

 Labour calculation